Mount Review (Preliminary)

 Hand Control

 The bundled SynScan 'V5' hand control, HC, arrived with firmware version 6.00.07.
-Though the versions have grown, the hand control still does not keep date and time (no RTC and internal battery).
 The display of V5 is smaller than that of the V3 hand control.
-It has a RJ-45 (8-pin) socket for its spiral RJ-45 cable, further an USB type B port primarily for firmware updates and an universal RJ-12 (6-pin) port for accessory.
+It has a RJ-45 (8-pin) socket for its coiled RJ-45 cable, further an USB type B port primarily for firmware updates and an universal RJ-12 (6-pin) port for accessory.

 Wi-Fi Control